awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-using.md

 ## Testing a Scala ETL Program in a Scala REPL<a name="aws-glue-programming-scala-using-repl"></a>

 You can test a Scala program on a development endpoint using the AWS Glue Scala REPL\.
-Follow the instructions in [Tutorial: Use a REPL Shell](dev-endpoint-tutorial-repl.md), except at the end of the SSH\-to\-REPL command, replace `-t gluepyspark` with `-t glue-spark-shell`\.
+Follow the instructions in [Tutorial: Use a SageMaker NotebookTutorial: Use a REPL Shell](dev-endpoint-tutorial-repl.md), except at the end of the SSH\-to\-REPL command, replace `-t gluepyspark` with `-t glue-spark-shell`\.
 This invokes the AWS Glue Scala REPL\.

 To close the REPL when you are finished, type `sys.exit`\.